-- Rhizobium bacteria are important because they convert nitrogen gas from the atmosphere into a form of nitrogen that is readily used by plants (nitrogen fixation) - It allows legumes to fix their own nitrogen, allowing it to create more biomass, but also for a better quality (especially protein content) pasture - As a cover crop where no or only some of the material is removed it can increase nitrogen availability for the follow up crop or perennial crop (vineyards and orchards) already present - Less inorganic nitrogen needed, reducing soil acidification and nitrogen leaching - New strains are much more effective and efficient.
-Natural occurring rhizobium regularly inoculate secondary roots, where if you inoculate with rhizobium, it normally inoculates the primary root, leading to more nitrogen being fixed. - The cost of inoculants is easily compensated for by all the benefits
+- It allows legumes to fix their own nitrogen, creating more biomass and a better quality (especially protein content) pasture. - As a cover crop where no or only some of the material is removed it can increase nitrogen availability for the follow up crop or perennial crop (vineyards and orchards) already present. - Less inorganic nitrogen needed, reducing soil acidification and nitrogen leaching. - New strains are much more effective and efficient.
+Natural occurring Rhizobium regularly inoculate secondary roots, where if you inoculate with Rhizobium, it normally inoculates the primary root, leading to more nitrogen being fixed. - The cost of inoculants is easily compensated for by all the benefits.